Jastor11/node-express-firebase-voting-app/README.md

 The app uses ejs to render html templates serverside, and the client uses vanilla javascript to make api calls to Firebase for authentication and voting.

-Made a few mistakes in how I set up the auth listener in the instructional videos, but this repository should reflect the right to avoid redundant code.
+Made a few mistakes in how I set up the auth listener in the instructional videos, but this repository should reflect the right changes to avoid redundant code.

 DISCLAIMER: